 The market seemed a little bit smaller this year, maybe just a tad more condensed than last year.
 Fewer vendors?
 Maybe so.
 I didn't count them.
 But it felt just as crowded as last year.
 I bumped at least as many elbows and skirted the same number of aisle collisions as last year.

 I dropped by Galina Khmeleva's booth, Skaska Designs, and picked up her Design Collection of Three Orenburg Shawls to Knit.
-She was signing books at the time, so I asked her to sign mine, and she did so in Russian.
-Afterwards, she kissed the man sitting behind the table taking credit cards.
+She was signing books at the time,

 I said, "That's good pay!"